Déryné Róza Széppataki: Early life

-Rozália Schenbach was born as the daughter of Nina Riedl and Josef Schenbach, an apothecary from Vienna settled in Jászberény.
-Her father died when she was five, and her mother, Nina, left with two little girls, as well as six boys from her husband's previous marriage, found it increasingly hard to maintain their livelihood.
-As a woman, she was not allowed to run the apothecary alone, and the municipality appointed overseers for short terms of office to operate the business, but their frequent replacement resulted in poor management.
-One of them, a Mr. Gruber, regaled young Rozália with wonderful tales of the Budapest theatrical scene, and she started to dream about joining the world of actors, even though she had never seen a play.
-Three of Rozália's half-brothers died tragically during these years.
-Eventually her mother had to sell the shop, and the then 16-year-old Rozália followed her older half-brothers to the capital, where they were already working.
-An old family friend, a Mr. Rothkrepf, with whom they stayed, took the young girl to her first theatrical play, after which she desperately sought to join the show, sneaking into the dressing rooms multiple times.
-When Nina Schenbach, her widowed mother, learnt of her daughter's enthusiasm for theatre, she went personally to Pest to take her girl, “seduced by the corrupt morals of the city,” back to Jászberény.
-Much debate and quarrel followed, but her mother finally relented.
-After receiving a letter from a Hungarian troupé in Pest, the mother agreed to let Rozālia join them on a one-year contract, and Rozália joined the National Players Company of Pest.
+Rozália Schenbach was the daughter of Nina Riedl and Josef Schenbach, an apothecary from Vienna who settled in Jászberény.
+Her father died when she was five.

+She joined the National Players Company of Pest.

 Career

 Waiting behind the curtains for her first small role, she was blocked by the director, at the behest of the older actresses, who thought she “looked and acted foolishly,” from being allowed on stage.
 Crying for days after this first disappointment, Rozália was taken in the care of Mrs. and Mr. Murányi, a couple who taught her the basics of acting.
 One month after her first ill-fated play, she took her first role in a light-hearted comedy on 8 April 1810.
 Success came slowly.
 On the advice of director József Benke, she changed her German-sounding last name into Hungarian form as “Széppataki,” and began to take roles as an actress, also singing in choirs.

 At that time in Pest, theater and drama was looked down upon as a sort of remnant of the Middle Ages and was usually produced by Germans, in the German language; the Hungarian troupe had a hard time fighting traditions.
 Aided by the social shift of the Reform period of the early 19th century, the doors of city mansions and country chateaus slowly opened to them.
 The growing audience had to be catered to by a fast-changing repertoire requiring rigorous, hard work.